thiyangt/ThiTal/content/courses/regression2020/contentreg.md

 ### Week 10

 - Confidence intervals in multiple regression

+    - Confidence intervals on the regression coefficients

+    - Confidence interval estimation of the mean response

  - Prediction of new observations

-    - Standardized regression coefficients

 - Transformations